rarelyprolific/adventure-playground/README.md

       - "8080:8080"
 ```

 Exposing the ports or an ASP.NET web application for any IP instead of just localhost seems to be done automatically now.
-But, if you have problems see: https://andrewlock.net/why-isnt-my-aspnetcore-app-in-docker-working/
+But if you have problems see: https://andrewlock.net/why-isnt-my-aspnetcore-app-in-docker-working/

-TODO: The Swagger UI doesn't work!?
-Figure out why!
+By default, the Swagger UI will not be active in an ASP.NET Core application unless the `ASPNETCORE_ENVIRONMENT=Development` environment variable is set.

 ## Mermaid Diagramming